-Grand ballet in 3 acts
+Grand ballet in three acts and four scenes

 Music by Alexander Glazunov

 Libretto by Countess Lydia Pashkova